tatianadrozdova/scheme-exercises/README.md

 DESCRIPTION OF PROJECTS:

-1. CONVERT ROMAN NUMERALS INTO ARABIC NUMERALS
+1. PROCEDURE: CONVERT ROMAN NUMERALS INTO ARABIC NUMERALS
    Example: Converstion of mcmlxxi into 1971

 2. PROJECT: SCORING POKER HANDS